The Last Supper Wall Plaque Value Guide

 How to Identify The Last Supper Wall Plaque?

-• Check for a 'Made in Italy' stamp or sticker on the reverse side of the wooden frame or metal plate.
+- Look for a 'Made in Italy' stamp or sticker on the reverse side of the wooden frame or the metal edge.

-• Examine the bas-relief for specific metallic construction accented with gold paint highlights on the figures.
+- Examine the bas-relief for specific metallic construction, often finished with gold paint highlights on the figures' robes.

 History of The Last Supper Wall Plaque